 Office: Room 3552 (via lifts 25, 26)

-Algorithms on massive data; databases; data streams; data summarization; sampling; data structures; algorithms on distributed data; external memory algorithms; computational geometry.
+Algorithms on big data; databases; data streams; data summarization; sampling; data structures; algorithms on distributed data; external memory algorithms; data mining; computational geometry.

 Exploiting the rich interdependence between theory and practice is the main theme of my research.
 I always strive to design algorithms with nice theoretical guarantees that also work well in practice.
 I like simple algorithms with nontrivial and elegant analyses.
 I like theories that bring insights to how things should be done in practice (this includes lower bounds!).